 This is the Stuart Highway proper, and you’ll be driving on this road for the next 2 hours.

-There is a 60km long 4WD track that winds through Owen Springs Reserve and takes you back to Alice Springs via Larapinta Drive.
+Not only is there glorious, free shady campsites -and even a dog friendly campsite – there’s a 50km long 4WD track that winds through Owen Springs Reserve and takes you back to Alice Springs via Larapinta Drive.

 If you’ve got time, we recommend checking this little visited reserve out.

 Owen Springs is full of history, Aboriginal rock art sites, great birdwatching, and free bush camping.
 There’s also a Geocache hidden halfway along the 4WD track.

 We’ve created an entire guide to Owen Springs which you can read more about here.

 75km south of Alice Springs is the turnoff to Rainbow Valley.

 Rainbow Valley is well worth the 20km drive along the unsealed road that leads in.

 There’s a great camping area there with picnic tables, gas BBQs and long drop toilets, a couple of interesting walks, and of course THIS fabulous rock formation: